-Additionally, upon the death of the member, any children under 18 years of age will receive \$100 per month until the attainment of age 18 or marriage.
+Additionally, upon the death of the member, any children under 18 years of age will receive \$100 per month until the earlier of attainment of age 18, marriage, or death.
 If after pension benefits cease the total amount of benefits paid to member and their survivors is less than the member's aggregate employee contributions with interest, the excess will be paid to member's designated beneficiary or estate.